blackwhitehere/acme-portal/docs/index.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/blackwhitehere/acme-portal/blob/main/LICENSE) file for details.
+This project is licensed using [LICENSE](https://github.com/blackwhitehere/acme-portal/blob/main/LICENSE) file for details.